fairDataSociety/fairdrive-theapp/README.md

 - Fairdrive > a dapp
 - Fairdrive.js > a lightweight javascript library enabling (d)apps to use Fairdrive Connect
-- Fairdrive Engine > a filesystem running on Swarm
+- FairOS > a filesystem running on Swarm

 ## Why Fairdrive